Monday 15th June 2020

 Activity 3: To read and spell words containing the silent letter 'g' when it comes before 'n' the 'gn' digraph.
 Complete the sentences using the words below.

 Practice your 2, 5 and 10 times tables by clicking on the game.
 You will have ten questions to answer. https://www.topmarks.co.uk/maths-games/daily10

 Here's your Flashback page to help you remember things that we've learned before:

 Press play quickly when you open up the PowerPoint so that you don't see the answers until you're ready!

-Click on the link for today's PowerPoint:
+Click on the link for today's PowerPoint.

-Here is your task for today:
+Here are your worksheets for today:

-Problem of the day:
+Problems of the day: